levdwire/levdwire-ui/readme.md

+## Srylius.UI : Learning
+**Srylius.UI (SUI)** is the only user interface kit that stands out as the only user interface kit with the most comprehensive and complete international documentation and video tutorial library.
+Therefore, it is very easy to start learning for developers of all levels and in all countries.

+You can view the documentation by visiting the **[Srylius Docs](https://docs.srylius.com/ui)** page or join the **[Srylius Academy](https://academy.srylius.com/)** community to easily access video training sets, ready-made sample projects and more.
+You can also have the chance to participate in certification programs on the **[Srylius Academy](https://academy.srylius.com/)** page.
+Since a certain number of certificates will be distributed each year, you should definitely follow the announcements.

 ## Srylius.UI : Security
 If you think there is a security vulnerability in the **Srylius.UI (SUI)**, you can help resolve the issue immediately by sending an e-mail to **Srylius** at **<report@srylius.com>**.
 Please do